yownas/vsh/doc/VSH.md

                 update vshd.ini to give you persmissions.
 	-t
 		Create folder and empty hostfile-template, implies -g.
+        -d
+                Copy your public keys to a shared folder for distribution.

 	-h <container> [<command>]
 		Run command/shell on host of container.
 	-H <host> [<command>]